Keto French Onion Soup

 Then, spread butter on the toasted bread slices and rub fresh garlic on the bread – onions and garlic are delicious, don’t skip!

 Finally, top your keto onion soup bowl with a slice of this keto crouton recipe, add cheese and broil!

-Et voila! you made a keto French onion soup.
-Now if someone asks you can you eat French onion soup on a keto diet, you can proudly answer YES, and serve this yummy recipe!
+If someone asks you if you can eat French onion soup on a keto diet, you can proudly answer yes, and serve this yummy recipe!

 Using store-bought crouton alternatives